 Ascent

-From roughly 1500 m elevation, the climb begins almost immediately.
-The ridge rises steadily – and at times sharply – through burnt out snow gum forest and scattered rock.
-The trail is overgrown but generally easy to follow, with Rams Head visible most of the high as well as the view back to the Dead Horse Gap.
-Pay careful attention to your map or navigation app if you’re not sure if you’re on track.
+From roughly 1500 m elevation at Dead Horse Gap, the climb begins almost immediately.
+The trail gains steadily through burnt out snow gum forest and scattered rock.
+The trail is shrubby and a bit overgrown but generally easy to follow, with Rams Head visible most of the hike as well as the view back to the Dead Horse Gap to help you stay oriented.

 Once you clear the lower forests, the views begin to open up.
-One of the true highlights of the ascent is turning around and looking back toward Dead Horse Gap.
-The sweep of alpine meadow, the ribbon of path, and the layered valleys stretching into the distance make for a spectacular perspective.
+One of the true highlights of the ascent is turning around and looking back across Dead Horse Gap to the upper reaches of the Thredbo River.
+The sweeping alpine meadow, the ribbon of path, and the layered valleys stretching into the distance make for a spectacular perspective.
 The higher you climb, the more dramatic it becomes.

-With sunny skies the navigation remained manageable, but it’s easy to imagine how different this ridge would feel under snow.
-Carrying my child meant more rest stops – but also more time to appreciate the quiet.
-Wildflowers, thousands of grasshoppers, and that wide-open Snowy Mountains feeling accompanied us all the way up.
+With sunny skies the navigation remained straight forward, but it’s easy to imagine how different this ridge would feel under snow.
+Carrying my child a lot of the way meant more rest stops – but also more time to appreciate the silence.
+We also stopped to look at beautiful wildflowers, and thousands of grasshoppers which my daugter loved to chase.

-There are a number of sections where the trail is overgrown with shrubs, much taller than my three year old as well as some slippery grass and rocks on some sections.
+There are a number of sections where the trail is overgrown with shrubs, much taller than my toddler as well as some slippery grass and rocks on some sections.
 We also noticed a lot of funnel web/spider holes so be careful where you sit.

 Summit (South Rams Head trig)